iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

 ## The main Thing and its origin story

+## Events

+For large-scale planned actions or for unplanned events (natural formation)

 ## The Actions

 An Action can be many things: a sampling event, and observation event, a modelling run, an analytical routine,